42-adbouras/CoreCurriculum-1337MED/Born2beRoot/README.md

 $ sudo apt install wget
 $ sudo apt install tar
 ```
-Then, we will download the archive of the latest version of WordPress from the official website, extract it and place its contents in the /var/www/html directory.
+Then, we will download the archive of the latest version of WordPress from the official website, extract it and place its contents in the /var/www/html directory (if you want to be fancy you can place the files at `/srv`).
 Then we will clean up the archive and the extraction directory:

 ```
 $ wget http://wordpress.org/latest.tar.gz